 Chrysler has also been working on SunDiesel, a Biomass to Liquid (BTL) using the Fischer-Tropsch synthesis process.
-This process allows even residual materials like wood cutting and straw to be converted to diesel.
-Biodiesel (also known as plant methyl ester -pme) uses only plant fruit’s that contain oil.
+This process allows even residual materials like woodcutting and straw to be converted to diesel.
+Biodiesel (also known as plant methyl ester -pme) uses only plant fruit that contains oil.
 EU subsidies are making this diesel competitive with diesel fuel from petroleum.
 According to Mercedes, SunDiesel would reduce CO2 in BTL by 90 percent.

 Europes requirements of NOX emissions is 200mg/km, but with Bluetec Mercedes can take those emissions down to 50mg/km.
-This is the time for Mercedes to step up and use the technology because they can, because it is better than any other technology out there.
-Not because it is required by a government, but because it will raise the bar higher and faster than any other Manufacturer will be able to do.
-And because it will make Mercedes Toyotas biggest competition on a environmentally global level.
+This is the time for Mercedes to step up and use the technology because they can because it is better than any other technology out there.
+Not because it is required by a government, but because it will raise the bar higher and faster than any other manufacturer will be able to do.
+And because it will make Mercedes Toyota’s biggest competition on an environmentally global level.